 Then, start and enable PHP-FPM to run on boot:

-You can test PHP to confirm that is working as required as well check the version and installed modules using the simple PHP info script:
+You can test PHP to confirm that is working as required as well as check the version and installed modules using the simple PHP info script:

-Congratulation’s!
+Congratulations!
 You have successfully installed LEMP.
 Thanks for using this tutorial to install LEMP Stack on CentOS 8 system.
 For additional help or useful information, we recommend you to check the official LEMP website.